yc5518/fiscal_year_calendar/README.md

 * getTimezone(timezone)
     It's just an encapsulation of moment.tz() from Moment.js for not necessarily importinm Moment.js.
 Parameter timezone is exactly the same to the one from Moment.js.

+### To be added

+* getQuarterOptions
+    Returns quarter options of the fiscal year

+* getMonthOptions
+    Returns month options of the fiscal year

+* getStartDate
+    Returns start date of the fiscal year

+* getEndDate
+    Returns end date of the fiscal year

+* getDateNumber
+    Given a date, returns sequence number of the date in the fiscal year

+* getFiscalYear
+    Given a date, returns fiscal year number which may differ from calendar year

+* getFiscalQuarter
+    Given a date, returns quarter number of the fiscal year

+* getFiscalMonth
+    Given a date, returns month number of the fiscal year